 Self compassion is not weakness.
 The research is unambiguous.
 It is associated with greater accountability, not less.
 People who treat themselves kindly recover from mistakes faster and try again sooner.

 Common pitfalls.
 Confusing self compassion with self pity.
 Self compassion includes the truth of the situation.
 It does not deny that you made a mistake.
 It just refuses to use the mistake as evidence that you are unworthy.
+Another pitfall is expecting the practice to feel natural quickly.
+It will not.
+Give it the full thirty days before judging whether it works.

 How ooddle Helps

 Explorer is free and includes the foundational self compassion library.
 Core at twenty nine dollars per month adds adaptive prompts that meet you where your stress and mood actually are.
+Pass at seventy nine dollars per month adds advanced features and is coming soon.

 The voice you use with yourself becomes the voice you use with everyone you love.
 Thirty days is enough to soften it permanently.
+The work is uncomfortable for the first two weeks and increasingly rewarding for the last two.
+Stick with it through the awkward middle and the change will be permanent.